learningequality/velox/README.md

 # Velox

 ## What is Velox?
-Velox is a [Kolibri](https://github.com/learningequality/kolibri)  project's companion and its purpose is to complete Kolibri with setting up reproducable tests to simulate various use-case scenarios and measuring their performance.
+Velox is an extension library for the [Kolibri](https://github.com/learningequality/kolibri) project with a purpose to complete Kolibri by allowing setting up reproducable tests to simulate various use-case scenarios and measure their performance.

-## Running Velox
+## Installing Velox
 The project is being actively developed, which means that you may run into potential issues and that you will most probably have to set up a few things before being able to successfully run Velox in your environment.

-Due to the current lack of support for PostgreSQL within the Kolibri, it is currently possible to run Velox using only Kolibri development environment.
+Due to the current lack of support for PostgreSQL within the Kolibri, it is currently possible to run Velox only using the Kolibri development environment if you wish to run tests using PostgreSQL database as well.

 ### Requirements
 #### Kolibri
 You can follow the [online developer documentation](http://kolibri-dev.readthedocs.io/en/develop/) to set up the development environment.

 #### PostgreSQL
 To be able to run tests in the PostgreSQL context, you will have to install [PostgreSQL](https://www.postgresql.org/) and PostgresSQL related dependencies by running the following command (using the Kolibri virtualenv):

 `pip install -r requirements/postgres.txt`

-### Seting up Velox
+### Get Velox code
 - Clone the Velox repository
-- Set up virtualenv
+- Set up the virtualenv
+- Activate the virtualenv
 - run `pip install -r requirements.txt` to retrieve dependencies

-### Patching Kolibri for PostgreSQL support
+### Patch Kolibri for PostgreSQL support
-Due to the before-mentioned lack of support for PostgreSQL within the Kolibri, to be able to run Velox, you will have to patch `kolibri/kolibri/deployment/default/settings/base.py` with the following code:
+Due to the before-mentioned lack of support for PostgreSQL within the Kolibri, to be able to run Velox with the PostgreSQL database enabled, you will have to patch `kolibri/kolibri/deployment/default/settings/base.py` with the following code:

 ```
 _db_engine = os.environ.get('KOLIBRI_DB_ENGINE', 'sqlite3')